 Natural carnauba waxes are best for the car’s appearance.
 That’s why many people on car shows are using them as the no.1 paint protectant.

-2. Prevention From Sun’s UV Rays
+2. Preventing Damage From Sun’s UV Rays

 UV rays destroy the clear coat on the car, and they cause paint to fade and oxidize.